 But of course, common sense comes short, when you face a piece of bad luck.
 For that reason, the only way to protect the MacBook from water is to have it sealed in a waterproof case all the time.

 Unfortunately, waterproof cases are hard to get.
-MacBook is such a beautiful price of hardware no one really wants to hide it inside a briefcase.
+MacBook is such a beautiful price of hardware no one wants to hide it inside a briefcase.

 Macbook spill-proof protection cases